TIBHannover/ckanext-crc1153/README.md

 2. To use the plugins that needs Apache Jena Endpoint (such as crc1153_dcat_ap), you need to set the endpoint in **ckan.ini**

           ckanext.apacheJena.endpoint = APACHE_JENA_ENDPOINT/update

+3. The **crc1153_search** has a feature to search for data resources that are in CSV/XLSX formats based on their columns' name.
+The search works based on an indexing table to boost the search speed.
+The indexer auotomatically index a new resource.
+However, to index the already existing data resources, you need to call the indexer endpoint (Only Admin can run this):

+          GET   "CKAN_BASE_URL/crc_search/indexer"

 ## Tests